Virtual AI Agents: What they are & how to deploy

 Making Virtual Agents AI Truly Useful: Integrations and Handoffs

-An agent that can’t connect to your business systems is just a talker, not a doer.
+A Voice AI agent that can’t connect to your business systems is just a talker, not a doer.
 Integration is what unlocks true automation and value.

-CRM Integration: The Key to Personalized Service
+Voice AI CRM Integration: The Key to Personalized Service

 Connecting your virtual agent to your Customer Relationship Management (CRM) system (like Salesforce or HubSpot) is essential for personalization.
 With CRM integration, the agent can access a customer’s history, understand their context, and provide tailored support.
 Instead of a generic “How can I help you?”, the agent can say, “Hi Sarah, I see your new order was just delivered.
 Are you contacting us about that?”

-Enterprise Integration: Connecting to Your Business Systems
+Enterprise Integration: Connecting to your Business Systems

 Beyond the CRM, enterprise integration connects the virtual agent to all the other software that runs your business, from inventory databases and payment gateways to HR systems and accounting software.
 A great example is Intuit’s QuickBooks, which uses integrated AI agents to automatically categorize expenses for users.
 This deep integration is what transforms a virtual agent into a true digital employee.